skydeval/atproto-plural/README.md

 }
 ```

-Some members can't front or communicate directly — they rely on another member to speak on their behalf.
+Some members can't front or communicate directly.
+They rely on another member to speak on their behalf.
 The proxy field records that relationship.

 ### `app.nearhorizon.plural.front`